Thinking of joining? Please read on…

 - – confirm that you are a fully paid up member of British Rowing

-- – confirm that you are up-to-date with your private boat insurance and EA licence
+- – confirm that you are up-to-date with your private boat insurance

 - – agree to conduct your own risk assessments for every training session or outing at the club